AAS Degree - Code #0622

 A computer with Internet access and Microsoft Word is required for the nursing program.
 In addition, an I-Pod Touch without a phone or camera (or with phone and camera disabled) is required.

 The nursing program is designed to be completed in two academic years, but may be revised to meet individual needs.
 Licensed practical nurses or transfer students from other nursing programs may be eligible for advanced placement.

 Students must earn a "C" in Nursing I & II and Anatomy & Physiology I & II and a "C+" in Nursing III & IV to progress in the nursing program.
 Competency in medication clinical computation is required and is tested as part of the Nursing II and III courses.

-Further, specific policies related to progression in and readmission to the nursing program are publicized to enrolled nursing students in the Nursing Policies and Procedures Handbook.
-The Nursing Policies and Procedures Handbook is distributed to nursing students each year as part of the syllabus in the four major nursing courses.
+Further, specific policies related to progression in and readmission to the nursing program are publicized to enrolled nursing students in the Nursing Student Handbook.
+The Nursing Student Handbook is distributed to nursing students each year as part of the syllabus in the four major nursing courses.